This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Arboreal Lifestyle and Camouflage

-- Slender bodies mimic twigs and branches
+- Slender bodies that mimic twigs and branches perfectly

-- Cryptic coloration matches bark and foliage
+- Cryptic coloration matching bark and foliage patterns precisely

-- Can remain motionless for extended periods
+- Ability to remain motionless for hours without detection

 Gender Dimorphism and Identification

-Color | Bright green or blue | Olive-brown or gray |
+Bright green or blue Olive-brown or gray

 Antivenom Scarcity and Treatment Challenges